 Selected papers and book chapters.
 See Absalon when the course is set up.

-Familiarity with machine learning (probability theory, linear
+Knowledge of machine learning (probability theory, linear

-algebra, classification) and programming (Python) is required,
+algebra, classification, neural networks) and programming (Python)

 Relevant machine learning competencies can be obtained through one of the following courses: